 Instead I’m directed to a marketing automation software page that doesn’t mention “lead generation” once.
 Not finding anything related to my keyword search, I bounce.

 If you’re going to bid on a keyword, make sure it’s relevant to the page that your ad will drive visitors to.
 If the message of the page doesn’t match the ad, your visitor will bounce without hesitation.

 Don’t obsess over bounce rate

 Your focus shouldn’t be on optimizing for bounce rate, but improving the user experience.
 Then, bounces will take care of themselves.
 The easier your content is to access and the more relevant it is to your visitor, the more pages they’re likely to check out.
 For more details, check out our guide to improving the post-click landing page experience:

-Then, start providing a better user experience with, targeted, fully-customizable post-click landing pages built from professional templates by Instapage.
+Then, start providing a better user experience with, targeted, fully-customizable post-click landing pages.
+Sign up for an Instapage Enterprise demo today.